North and East Texas Counts

 Cedar Hill (TXCH)

 This circle includes Cedar Ridge Preserve, Cedar Hill State Park, Dogwood Canyon Audubon Center, Joe Pool Lake, and the cities of Cedar Hill, Duncanville, DeSoto, and Midlothian.
 Birders of all levels of expertise are welcome and needed.
 RSVP for a team assignment and details.
-Please contact Sheryll Baker at firstname.lastname@example.org.
+The count compiler is Sheryll Barker, email@example.com.
+Traditionally this count is held on January 1.

 Dallas County (TXDA)

-Sponsored by Audubon Dallas.
 The Dallas count circle is centered at the intersection of Inwood Road and Cedar Springs, so it is an urban/suburban count.
 The weather tends to be cool and occasionally rainy.
-To join a group and for further details, contact Reba Collins by email at email@example.com or phone at 972-530-2412.
-She has maps and zone leader names.
+For further details, contact volunteer coordinator Reba Collins by email at firstname.lastname@example.org or phone at 972-742-0312.
+Count compiler: Jim Peterson.
+Sponsored by Audubon Dallas.
+This count is traditionally held on the 3rd Saturday of December.

 Fort Worth (TXFW)

 Our bird count circle,15 miles in diameter, is centered at the Joint Reserve Base in west Fort Worth and is broken into 17 areas.
 Volunteers are always needed to help us count the birds!
 All levels of experience are welcome.
 This is great for beginners who can help us spot the birds and in the process learn to identify them and where to find them.
-If you'd like to help with the Fort Worth CBC please contact the compiler: Chuck Baskin at firstname.lastname@example.org or 817-457-3582.
+If you'd like to help with the Fort Worth CBC please contact the compiler Michael Perez at firstname.lastname@example.org.

 Hagerman NWR (TXHA)

-Directions to headquarters: From intersection of US 75 and US 82 in Sherman, go west about 1 mile to FM 1417, turn north for about 5.5 miles.
+The compiler is Wayne Meyer: email@example.com.
+Find out more on the Friends of Hagerman NWR website.
+Directions to headquarters: From the intersection of US 75 and US 82 in Sherman, go west about 1 mile to FM 1417, turn north for about 5.5 miles.
 Turn west on Refuge Rd and follow signs to headquarters (6 miles more).
-Please contact compiler Wayne Meyer, email@example.com if you plan to participate.
-Find out more on the Friends of Hagerman NWR website.

 Lake O' the Pines (TXLO)